lsysophia/Rescue-Match/README.md

 ## Setup

 - Fork the project or download it in your machine
-- Create your database in psql
+- Create your database by running rails db:create
-- Run migration, rails db:migrate
+- Run migration by running rails db:migrate
 - Create .env file on the root level
 - Create a PetFinder account and request a ClientID and Secret from the provider
 - In the .env file, add your own Client_ID and Client_Secret that you requested from PetFinder